Hypothesis Test for Bounds on the Size of Random Defective Set: Introduction

 \section{Introduction}

-The idea of \textit{group testing} was introduced by R. Dorfman~\cite{dor43}.
-It was proposed to save on blood tests for infection by grouping individuals and testing the mixture.
-The group testing scheme suggested by R. Dorfman is constructed in such way that the successive groups depend on the results of the previous tests.
-Such schemes are called \textit{adaptive}.
-There are \textit{nonadaptive} schemes also.
-A nonadaptive scheme is a series of $N$ a priori group tests that can be carried out simultaneously.
-This is the essential advantage for the most important applications~\cite{dh00,dmr00-2}.
-In this paper we focus on nonadaptive group testing schemes.
+Group testing, also known as Boolean compressed sensing~\cite{atia2012boolean}, is a method for identifying a group of elements with some distinguishable characteristic, frequently referred to as defectives, from a large population.
+The main point of the group testing approach is that for a relatively small number of defectives, one can reduce the required number of experiments by testing subgroups of elements rather than all individuals separately.
+The idea of group testing was introduced by R.~Dorfman~\cite{dor43}.
+He proposed to save on blood tests for infection by grouping individuals and testing the mixture.
+The group testing scheme suggested by R. Dorfman is constructed in such a way that the successive groups depend on the results of the previous tests.
+Such a setting is called adaptive.
+However, nonadaptive procedures turn out to be useful for practice purposes.
+A nonadaptive scheme is a series of $N$ group tests that are carried out simultaneously.
+This is the essential advantage for the most important applications~\cite{dh00} such as DNA library screening~\cite{dmr00-1}, compressive sensing~\cite{chan2014non}, medical testing~\cite{dor43}, pattern matching algorithms~\cite{clifford2010pattern}.
+So, the design and analysis of group testing algorithms remain an active ongoing area of research.